RaifCoonjah/cool404page/README.md

 A simple 404 error page based on Google's Material design 2 guidelines.

-- About Material Design 2, here https://material.io/design/
+- Learn more Material Design 2, here https://material.io/design/

 > Features
 - Very, very fast to load.
 - Simple, yet clean and intruitive to use.
 - Regular updates with new features and improvements.
 - Completely optimized for phones, tablet and more.
+- Old Browser Compadible.
+- Very small file size.
+(9KB) That's lighter than your instagram profile picture!
+- Fast Live Search (Coming in the future)

 > What's coming in future updates?